 Lives and works in London, UK

 My objective as a Black artist and political activist is to create work which is socially engaged, stimulates or provokes radical dialogue or disturbs the status quo.
 The focus of my practice is mainly portraiture where I use graphite pencil, charcoal, pastel, watercolour, acrylic and oil paints on paper and canvas.
-I also produce nudes using the same mediums and collages.
+I also experiment with expanded notions of portraiture through digital and analogue photography, video and collage.
+I produce nudes using similar mediums.

 Currently, my portraits are based on original photographic images I take and some sourced stills.
-My subjects are prominent Black political campaigners whom I have worked with, friends and family and some well-known Black figures in popular culture.
+My subjects are prominent Black political campaigners whom I have worked with, friends and family and some well-known Black figures in popular culture and those who have been overlooked or ignored.
 There are instances where my drawings and paintings of people have been pegged to news stories that have captured my interest as a Black journalist.

-2020 to 2021 MA Fine Art, University of the Arts London, Chelsea College of Art.
+2020 to 2021 MA Fine Art, University of the Arts London, Chelsea College of Arts.

-2017 to 2020 BA (Hons) Drawing, University of the Arts London, Camberwell College of Art.
+2017 to 2020 BA (Hons) Drawing, University of the Arts London, Camberwell College of Arts.

 2012 to 2013 Studied under artist Tony Hull at City Lit, Keeley Street, London.
 Classes in Drawing Continued, Drawing into Painting, Painting Continued and Reading a paint surface.